 Sessions are found to be most effective when they:

 - focus on learning and improvement, rather than evaluation or judgment.
 A developmental, non-punitive focus promotes more honest and accurate feedback, but also enhances experiential learning, without fear of blame or finger pointing

 - address specific activities, episodes or events, as opposed to more general aspects of team performance or outcomes

-- are informed by different perspectives and sources of evidence – i.e., they include input from multiple participants and at least one additional source of external evidence (e.g. data from elsewhere in the organisation)
+- are informed by different perspectives and sources of evidence – i.e., they include input from multiple participants and at least one additional source of external evidence (e.g. data from elsewhere in the organization)